Aiven-Open/klaw-docs/docs/HowTo/exportimport/importdata.md

 The files that can be imported depend on the configuration settings mentioned above.
-You have the flexibility to import either admin data, core config data, requests data, or all of them based on the configuration options chosen.
+You have the flexibility to import either admin data, core configure data, requests data, or all of them based on the configuration options chosen.